rstormsf/factual-nodejs-driver/README.md

 ```

 ## Clear
-The clear API is used to signal that an existing attribute should be reset.
+The clear API is used to signal that an existing attribute's value should be reset.

 Full documentation: http://developer.factual.com/api-docs/#Clear
 ```javascript